What it does Engineering Architecture Tech stack Try Relay → ← Back to Lab

 built end-to-end.

-Relay answers business phones in real time — bridging callers to a Gemini-powered voice assistant that takes messages, books appointments, and silently switches languages on the fly.
-Live in production at relay.sandybrook.io.
+Relay answers business phones in real time — bridging callers to a Gemini-powered voice assistant that takes messages, books appointments, transfers urgent callers, and silently switches languages on the fly.
+Relay is fully released at relayconnect.net.

-Sign up free — Relay phones you within seconds for a five-minute live demo.
+Sign up free — Relay phones you within seconds for a ten-minute live demo.
 No credit card.

 For the user